AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/introduction/architecture.md

 # Arquitetura do AEM as a Cloud Service

-Explore a arquitetura subjacente e as partes importantes AEM as a Cloud Service.
-Explica o Cloud Manager e as APIs.
+Explore a arquitetura subjacente e as partes importantes do AEM as a Cloud Service.
+Aprofundamento do Cloud Manager e das APIs.

 >[!VIDEO](https://video.tv.adobe.com/v/330542?quality=12&learn=on)